blynkkk/docs/getting-started/signup.md

 A valid email address is required to create a new account.
 {% endhint %}

+{% hint style="success" %}
+If you are a Blynk 1.0 user, you have to create a new account.
+{% endhint %}

 User account is needed to enable secure access to your data from different clients (iOS, Android, Web Browser) and from anywhere in the world.

 - Blynk never sells and will never sell your data to any other companies and passwords are always stored encrypted.